Our exploration of history at Alma Primary, helps our children to become reflective historians!

 By encouraging children to research, enquire, interpret evidence from a range of primary and secondary resources, explore historical evidence, and explain their ideas, our children learn how the past shapes the world in which we live and influences the decisions that we make.

-Our work exploring peoples and places enables Alma child to become curious geographers!
+Our work exploring peoples and places enables our Alma children to become curious geographers!

 Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 We want our children to develop a deep understanding of the world, and of their place in it.
 Our geography curriculum enables children to develop understanding, knowledge and skills that are transferable to other curriculum areas, as well as promoting their spiritual, moral, social and cultural development.